CZ-NIC/convey/README.md

 * **netname** – got from whois
 * **prefix** – got from whois

+#### Whois module

+When obtaining a WHOIS record
+* We are internally calling `whois` program, detecting what servers were asked.
+* Sometimes you encounter a funny formatted *whois* response.
+We try to mitigate such cases and **re-ask another registry** in well known cases.
+* Since IP addresses in the same prefix share the same information we cache it to gain **maximal speed** while reducing *whois* queries.
+* Sometimes you encounter an IP that gives no information but asserts its prefix includes a large portion of the address space.
+All IP addresses in that portion ends labeled as unknowns.
+At the end of the processing you are **asked to redo unknowns** one by one to complete missing information, flushing misleading superset from the cache.
+* You may easily hit **LACNIC query rate** quota.
+In that case, we re-queue such lines to be queried after the quota is over if possible.
+At the end of the processing, you will get asked whether you wish to carefully and slowly reprocess the lines awaiting the quota lift.

 ### Detectable fields

 Some of the field types we are able to auto-detect: